- Women, Infants and Children (WIC)

 Online Nutrition Education

-Approximately every-other visit for a child over age 1 will be a Internet Education visit.
+Approximately every-other visit for a WIC participant will be a Internet Education visit.

 You may do this at home on your computer or you are welcome to use the computer in the WIC office.
 You will need your yellow WIC card available to set up your account for the first time.